stefanocasazza/ULib/README.md

    * Support for RewriteRule (lighttpd-like) that check for file existence as they do on Apache, some CMS (SilverStripe) require it.
    * Support for (apache-like) log [NCSA extended/combined format](http://httpd.apache.org/docs/2.0/mod/mod_log_config.html).
    * Support for [JSONRequest](http://json.org/JSONRequest.html).
-   * Accept HTTP uploads up to 4 GB without increasing memory usage.
+   * Accept HTTP uploads (with possible resume) up to 4 GB without increasing memory usage.
    * General [CGI](http://it.wikipedia.org/wiki/Common_Gateway_Interface) support (run any CGI script) with automatic output compression (using gzip,brotli method).
    * CGI support for shell script processes (with automatic management of form and cookie).
    * CGI support for the X-Sendfile feature and also supports X-Accel-Redirect headers transparently.